hunteryavitz/c-tos/PRIVACY.md

 Last Updated: 9/1/24

-Thank you for using **Switches**.
+Thank you for using **C-TOS**.
 This privacy policy explains how we handle any personal information you provide while using our app.

 ### 1. No Data Collection